Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: RELATED WORK

 \subsection{Interaction Between Humans And Agents}

-As generative models advance rapidly in general capabilities and intent recognition\cite{zuckerman_psychobiology_1991}\cite{hamilton_blind_2023}\cite{swan_math_2023}, agents powered by these models have found widespread application across various fields and task types\cite{xi_rise_2023}\cite{gur_real-world_2024}\cite{wu_plan_2023}, demonstrating a broad spectrum of application prospects.
-With the enrichment of application scenarios for agents, novel patterns of interaction between humans and agents are continually emerging.
+As generative models advance rapidly in general capabilities and intent recognition\cite{zuckerman_psychobiology_1991,hamilton_blind_2023,swan_math_2023,wei_emergent_2022,ouyang_training_2022}, agents powered by these models have found widespread application across various fields and task types\cite{xi_rise_2023,wei_emergent_2022,sumers_cognitive_2024,liu_training_2023}, demonstrating a broad spectrum of application prospects.
+With the enrichment of application scenarios for agents, novel patterns of interaction between humans and agents are continually emerging\cite{kim_one_2023,li_map_2024,wang_human-human_2020}.

-Human-agent interaction, as the name suggests, involves agents collaborating with humans to accomplish tasks\cite{xi_rise_2023}.
-Such as introducing agents to assist in peer psychological counseling\cite{hsu_helping_2023}, using agents in telemarketing scenarios\cite{zamfirescu-pereira_why_2023}, or co-creating literature or artworks with agents\cite{zamfirescu-pereira_why_2023}\cite{bhat_interacting_2023}\cite{noauthor_3dall-e_nodate}.
+Human-agent interaction, as the name suggests, involves agents collaborating with humans to accomplish tasks\cite{xi_rise_2023}, such as introducing agents to assist in peer psychological counseling\cite{hsu_helping_2023}, using agents in telemarketing scenarios\cite{noauthor_multi-turn_nodate}, or co-creating literature or artworks with agents\cite{bhat_interacting_2023,noauthor_3dall-e_nodate,chiou_designing_2023}.

-In recent years, the human-like behavior exhibited by embodied agents in simulation environments has attracted widespread social attention\cite{kalvakurthi_hey_2023}\cite{hsu_helping_2023}\cite{hasan_sapien_2023}\cite{noauthor_human-level_nodate}.
+In recent years, the human-like behavior exhibited by embodied agents in simulation environments has attracted widespread social attention\cite{kalvakurthi_hey_2023,hsu_helping_2023,hasan_sapien_2023,noauthor_human-level_nodate,schick_peer_2023}.
 Among these, the Generative Agent discussed human social and communication behaviors within societies.
 By observing simulated behaviors of agents in a sandbox environment\cite{noauthor_generative_nodate}, we can know ourselves as humans better.

-Some research focuses on multi-agent simulation in more goal-oriented settings, such as collaborative efforts in software production within software studios\cite{li_camel_2023}.
-While some others focused on creating agents capable of autonomous exploration and continuous learning within game worlds\cite{wang_voyager_2023}.
-Additionally, there are studies aimed at developing human-like NPCs, enabling text-based strategy game interactions with users, provide imaginative possibilities for future interaction possibilities between game players and NPCs or companions.
+Some research focuses on multi-agent simulation in more goal-oriented settings, such as collaborative efforts in software production within software studios\cite{qian_communicative_2023-1}.
+At the same time, some others focused on creating agents capable of autonomous exploration and continuous learning within game worlds\cite{wang_voyager_2023}.
+Additionally, studies aim to develop human-like NPCs, enabling text-based strategy game interactions with users and providing imaginative possibilities for future interaction between game players and NPCs or companions.